core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ~~~~

-In some implementations, it might be simpler to use the absolute SID tag encoding for the anydata root element.
+In some implementations, it might be simpler to use the absolute SID encoding (tag 47) for the anydata root element.
 CBOR diagnostic notation:

 ~~~~ CBORdiag